 Ferulic acid can competitively inhibit the activity of mevalonate-5-pyrophosphate dehydrogenase in the liver and inhibit the synthesis of cholesterol in the liver, thereby achieving the purpose of lowering blood fat.

 The inhibitory effect of ferulic acid on bacteria is more broadly distributed.
-It has been found that ferulic acid can inhibit Shigella, Klebsiella, Enterobacter, Escherichia coli, Citrobacter, Pseudomonas aeruginosa, etc. The growth of pathogenic bacteria and 11 microorganisms that cause food spoilage.
+It has been found that ferulic acid can inhibit Shigella, Klebsiella, Enterobacter, Escherichia coli, Citrobacter, Pseudomonas aeruginosa, etc. The growth of pathogenic bacteria and 11 microorganisms cause food spoilage.

 Japan has been approved for use as a food antioxidant.
 In the United States and some European countries, some herbs, coffee, and vanilla beans containing higher amounts of ferulic acid are allowed to be used as antioxidants.
 Ferulic acid is mainly used in the food industry for the preparation of natural vanillin, antioxidants, preservatives, crosslinkers and functional enhancers.

-Ferulic Acid serums has many benefits for the skin.
+Ferulic Acid serums have many benefits for the skin.
 For starters, it not only protects the skin from the sun’s harmful rays, but it actually helps reverse some of the damage your skin has already suffered due to the sun.